 This sour cream guacamole features grated onion and garlic for tons of flavor + no chunks, and lime juice and fresh tomatoes for delicious pico + guac flavor mixed into one.
 If you love guacamole, you will LOVE this version.
+Make it a meal by scooping it over green chicken enchiladas!

 My friend Heather and I have had some pretty extensive happy hours, and over the years we have expanded our "let's just set out some cheese and crackers" offerings to tons of different appetizers, snacks, and spreads.
 We do breads, cheeses, these tomatoes, fruits and veggies, all in the name of "absorbing the wine."
 It works for us.